anandkanav92/NOTES/python-tuts.md

 `Day 3 - Dictionary, files`
 ---
 - `Dict` are the hashmap of python.
+The keys can be of type string, numbers, tuples as they are
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4ODc0MzE5OCwxNTgxNTMyNjEsMTQyMz
+eyJoaXN0b3J5IjpbLTU0MjA5NzA4OSwxNTg4NzQzMTk4LDE1OD
-Y0OTg5NCwzNjk2MzUyMTYsOTQ4NDcwOTM1LDgyNzYzNjc3NSwx
+E1MzI2MSwxNDIzNjQ5ODk0LDM2OTYzNTIxNiw5NDg0NzA5MzUs
-NzQ4NzI5MTkwLDMyNTg3NTAwMl19
+ODI3NjM2Nzc1LDE3NDg3MjkxOTAsMzI1ODc1MDAyXX0=
 -->